DANISH MUSIC FOR BRASS

 THORVALD HANSEN came from The Danish Lifeguard Band to The Royal Danish Orchestra where he was principal trumpet 1884 – 1915.
 He was regarded the most prominent trumpet and cornet player at his time – maybe the most prominent brass player in Scandinavia.
 He was the first trumpet teacher at The Royal Danish Academy of Music and acted as organist substitute in our Lady’s Church (Copenhagen Cathedral).
 Besides that he was vice conductor and played Viola in the Tivoli Garden Symphony Orchestra – and furthermore he was a composer.
-All his compositions for cornet/trumpet and piano are dedicated to count W. Schultz who donated the cornet on which he played all the solos in the music for the Bournonville Ballets.
+All his compositions for cornet/trumpet and piano are dedicated to count W. Schultz who donated the cornet on which he played all the solos in the music for the Bournonville Ballets on The Royal Theater.
 He is particularly famous for his Sonata (published 1911), his Concert Waltz and his Scherzo for cornet/trumpet and piano.
 In former time his Sonata was test piece for auditions to The Royal Danish Orchestra, but today all his pieces are performed worldwide.
 For this recording the Sonata has been orchestrated by Bo Andersen.